 We'll be honest: admission to Santa Clara is competitive.
 So we look carefully at all applications to determine if you're the right fit for SCU (and vice versa).

-When we review your application we will consider several elements, from your academic performance and grades to test results, recommendations, activities outside the classroom, and life experiences.
+When we review your application we will consider several elements, from your academic performance and grades, recommendations, activities outside the classroom, life experiences, and if reported, test scores.
 Our goal is to gain a sense of who you are as a person and as a scholar.

 You should meet our minimum high school course requirements:

 - Mathematics: 3 years required; 4 years recommended

 - Laboratory Science: 2 years required; 3 years recommended

 - Language Other Than English: 2 years required; 3 years recommended; 4 years preferred

 - Visual and Performing Arts: 1 year recommended